 Primers and probes

-Mycoplasma genitalium is a small pathogenic bacterium which infects epithelial cells of the urinary and genital tracts.
-M. genitalium is an emerging sexually transmitted infection occuring during unprotected sexual intercourse.
-Mycoplasma genitalium is associated with notable reproductive tract syndromes such as cervicitis, pelvic inflammatory disease and infertility.
-Mycoplasma genitalium has been strongly associated with urethritis in both men and women and with cervicitis in women.
-Among Mycoplasma genitalium infected men, symptomatic urethritis is more common than asymptomatic urethritis.
-Owing to the slow cell replication and fastidious growth requirements, culture is impossible to use in clinical practice.
-Polymerase chain reaction (PCR) is currently the method of choice for detection.
+Mycoplasma genitalium (MG) is a small pathogenic bacterium which infects epithelial cells of the urinary and genital tracts.
+MG is an emerging sexually transmitted infection occuring during unprotected sexual intercourse.
+MG is associated with notable reproductive tract syndromes such as cervicitis, pelvic inflammatory disease and infertility.
+MG has been strongly associated with urethritis in both men and women and with cervicitis in women.
+Among MG infected men, symptomatic urethritis is more common than asymptomatic urethritis.
+Culture is impossible to use in clinical practice due to the slow cell replication and fastidious growth requirements, reason why the Real-Time PCR has become the method of choice for the MG detection.

-Treatment using Azithromycin is often recommended for treating Mycoplasma genitalium infections but therapeutic failures have been reported in many cases of non-gonococcal urithritis caused by MG, because of the increased prevalence of resistance to macrolides.
-Resistance to macrolides of Mycoplasma genitalium is primarly down to mutations in the V region of the gene for 23S rRNA in nucleotides 2028 and/or 2059.
+Treatment using Azithromycin is often recommended for treating MG infections but therapeutic failures have been reported in many cases of non-gonococcal urithritis caused by MG, because of the increased prevalence of resistance to macrolides.
+Resistance to macrolides of Mycoplasma genitalium is primarly caused by to mutations in the V region of the gene for 23S rRNA in nucleotides 2028 and/or 2059.

 S-DiaMGResTM is designed to detect and identify macrolide resistance (mutation sites 2058 and 2059) after detection of Mycoplasma genitalium in the samples using the S-DiaMGTVTM kit.